onethinx/VSCode_OnethinxPack_Windows/README.md

-# Onethinx Core Windows dependencies pack
+# Onethinx Core Windows dependencies pack DEPRICIATED

+## Please use [OTX-Maestro](https://github.com/onethinx/OTX-Maestro) for a single click full install solution
+#
+#
+#
 ## How to setup Visual Studio Code with the Onethinx Core dependencies pack

 ## 1. Download prerequisites